js257/MSCDWA/README.md

 # Note
-Results may vary across different runtime environments.
-If any discrepancies occur, please consider adjusting the weight of the diss loss.
+In different runtime environments, the results may be different.
+If there is any difference, please consider adjusting the weight of diss loss or the number of early stops.
 # Prepare
 ## Dataset
 Download the MOSI pkl file (https://drive.google.com/drive/folders/1_u1Vt0_4g0RLoQbdslBwAdMslEdW1avI?usp=sharing).
 Put it under the "./dataset" directory.